-This will be a short blog post, in part because while I WILL be communicating with this SQL-Server-Linux Container in Docker, my means of communications will be using Entity Framework Core in my ASP.NET Core application “and” I will be using Code First approach with a ‘endure database’ method call to make sure that if the Database does not exist, that one will be created.
+This will be a short blog post, in part because while I WILL be communicating with this MSSQL Server for Linux Container in Docker, my means of communications will be using Entity Framework Core in my ASP.NET Core application “and” I will be using Code First approach with a ‘endure database’ method call to make sure that if the Database does not exist, that one will be created.
 This blog post is here mainly for completeness, it will go into how to get the Docker Image needed for this solution, I will illustrate how to get that image down, how to spin up a container based on that image, how the connection is made from the ASP.NET Core App via Entity Framework Core and how I provisioned a database for my solution in that Docker container.

 Get the microsoft/mssql-server-linux Base Image